n8ta/Learning-Rebound/Lesson5.md

 plt.show()

 ```
-Below are two images one without the commented lines and one with so you can see the difference with and without limits.
+Below are two images one without the commented lines and one with so you can see the difference with and without limits/titles.
 ![Comparison](https://raw.githubusercontent.com/UncleIroh/Learning-Rebound/master/comp.png)